Fall 2020 Seminars

 What were the economic, political, medical, and public health issues that the 2010 Patient Protection and Affordable Care Act (ACA) was designed to address?
 This seminar will examine the most extensive reorganization of health care in the United States since the 1960s from numerous angles: the problems that the federal government was trying to solve, the strengths and weaknesses of the solutions it offered, the trade-offs made to ensure its passage in Congress, the accuracy of its predicted outcomes, the problems that arose when it became law, and the prospects—for better or for worse—for starting over (“repeal and replace”).
 All of these complicated dimensions of the ACA are intertwined, and ongoing efforts to repeal it bear serious implications for policy, politics, and the millions of people who would be affected by such a change.
 We will approach these issues in the framework of Health Economics, which examines the intersection of the economy, medicine, and the healthcare industry; we will learn about such concepts as one's "health stock", health care as a product or “consumption good” and as a “production industry,” and health insurance as a tool to prevent disruptions to one’s quality of life.
 We will also explore the analytical concepts of efficiency and equity in the realm of public policy.
 We will read, analyze, and discuss sections of articles and books tied to these issues that have been written by a number of individuals who have shaped and influenced our understanding of this controversy, including Jonathan Gruber, an MIT economics professor and key architect of the ACA, and Ezekiel Emanuel, an oncologist, professor of medical ethics and health policy, and advisor to the Obama White House on health care reform.
 Over the course of the semester, each student will develop a policy recommendation for a change that would improve the current situation.
 We will also hear from many guest speakers with expertise on health insurance, public policy, and other aspects of this topic.
 Past speakers include Kathleen Sebelius, former Health and Human Services Secretary and Kansas Governor and Sandy Praeger, former Kansas Insurance Commissioner.

-David Slusky is an assistant professor of Economics.
+David Slusky is an associate professor of Economics.
 He is originally from Philadelphia.
 As the son of a stroke rehabilitation physician and an executive with an MBA in health care administration, he has always been fascinated by health and health care.
 As a professor he focuses on access to healthcare, infrastructure and environment, and health insurance.
-He has done work on women’s health, the Flint water crisis and Medicaid expansion.
+He has done work on women’s health, the Flint water crisis and Medicaid expansion, and has testified before the Kansas Senate on Medicaid Expansion.
 He earned his PhD at Princeton with professors who have worked with the federal government at the highest level, including a former chair of President Obama's Council of Economic Advisors, and he earned his undergraduate degree at Yale, where he majored in physics and international studies.

 ENGL 177 Science, Storytelling and the Human